Anike Tourse – Marisol Diaz (Noyola) Writer & Director

 Mauricio Mendoza has a Bachelors in Musical Theater from the United States International University and a Masters from the University of San Diego and Old Globe Professional Actor Training Program in Classical Theater.

 Ricardo Cisneros – Koke Díaz (Noyola)

 Ricardo’s character, Koke is a Malibu surfer and somewhat irresponsible.
 Koke works as a cook at the five-star catering kitchen under his stepfather Jorge.
 Once deported he fights with everything he has to return to his family that includes his daughter and her mother Angie.
 Koke also discovers his ethnicity is much more diverse when he meets his Afro-Mexican family in Mexico.

-Ricardo Cisneros was born in San Salvador to Salvadoran parents.
-He was raised in the US and Canada before moving to Los Angeles where he became an actor and writer, known for There’s a Money Thief (2017), How Could I Forget (2010) and Tolero (2011).
-Ricardo stars as character ‘Koke’, the eldest brother in the Diaz family, who is unexpectedly deported and must fight his way back to be reunited with his family.
-Intrigued by human behavior Ricardo explores it through his acting.
+Ricardo Cisneros is an actor-writer born in El Salvador and raised in the US and Canada.
+He is known for Showtime's Superpumped (2022), Shameless (2021) and Marvel's Agents of S.H.I.E.L.D.
+(2020).
+In America's Family Ricardo stars as ‘Koke’, the eldest brother in the Diaz family, who is unexpectedly deported and must fight his way back to be reunited with his family.
+As a writer, Ricardo writes dramas about Latino families with a penchant for rebellion.